 The type of action chosen will depend on the act that was committed.

-If your child is accused of a delinquent act, you can keep their childhood mistakes from affecting their future by contacting an experienced juvenile courts attorney.
-Contact Smith & Eulo today for a free consultation.
+If your child is accused of a delinquent act, you can keep their childhood mistakes from affecting their future by contacting an experienced juvenile defense attorney near you in the Tampa area.
+Contact us today for a free consultation, or call now to speak with one of our criminal defense lawyers.